 In pursuance of sub-section (7) of Section 149 of the Companies Act 2013 all theIndependent Directors on the Board have furnished the declaration that they meet thecriteria of independence as provided in Section 149(6) of the Companies Act 2013 readwith SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 .

 12. KEY MANAGERIAL PERSONNEL

 Managerial Personnel) Rules 2014 (including any statutory modification(s) or re-enactment (s) for the time being in force) the Company has noted that Mr. Chaman LalSetia Managing Director Mr. Rajeev Setia Wholetime Director and Chief Financial Officerand Mrs. Kanika Nevtia Company Secretary are the Key Managerial Personnel of the

 13. AUDIT COMMITTEE

 The Company has an Audit Committee in place constituted as per the provisions ofSection 177 of the Companies Act 2013 read with Regulation 18 of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 information about compositionof Audit Committee and other details are given in Corporate Governance Report formingpart of this Annual Report.
-During the year Board has accepted the recommendations ofAudit Committee.
-The Audit Committee iscomprising of Mr. Inder Dev Kukkar as Chairman Mr. Naresh Kumar Suneja and Mr. Vijay Kumar Jhamb as members.
+During the year the Board accepted the recommendations ofAudit Committee whenever made by the Committee during the year.
+The Audit Committee iscomprising of Mr. Inder Dev Kukkar as Chairman Mr. Naresh Kumar Suneja and Mr. VijayKumar Jhamb as members.

-14. NUMBER OF MEETINGS OF THE BOARD
+14. NUMBER OF MEETINGS OF THE BOARD OF DIRECTORS

 During the Financial year 2018-2019 the Board of Directors duly met 6 times on29.05.2018 03.08.2018 28.08.2018 14.11.2018 07.02.2019 and 30.03.2019.
 The interveninggap between the Meetings was within the period prescribed under the Companies Act 2013and SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.
-Pursuant tothe requirements of Schedule IV to the Companies Act 2013 and the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 a separate Meeting of theIndependent Directors of the Company was also held on 29.03.2018 without thepresence of Non-Independent Directors and Members of the management and full details of such meetingis given in Corporate Goverence Report forming part of this report.
+Pursuant tothe requirements of Schedule IV to the Companies Act 2013 and the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 a separate Meeting of theIndependent Directors of the Company was also held on 30.03.2019 without the presence ofNon-Independent Directors and Members of the management and full details of such meetingis given in Corporate Goverence Report forming part of this report.

 15. BOARD EVALUATION

 Pursuant to the provisions of the Companies Act 2013 and rules made thereunder andSEBI ( Listing Obligations and Disclosure Requirements) Regulations 2015 (including anyamendment thereunder from time to time ) the Board on recommendation of the Nominationand Remuneration Committee has carried out an annual performance evaluation of its ownperformance Committees of the Board and individual Directors.
 The framework is monitoredreviewed and updated by the Board in consultation with the Nomination and RemunerationCommittee based on need and new compliance requirements.
 The annual performanceevaluation of the Board its Committees and each

 Pursuant to the provisions of the Companies Act 2013 and rules made thereunder andSEBI ( Listing Obligations and Disclosure Requirements) Regulations 2015 (including anyamendment thereunder from time to time ) a structured questionnaire was prepared aftertaking into consideration the various aspects of the Board's functioning composition ofBoard and its Committees culture execution and performance of specific dutiesobligations and governance.